-Within this 12 month phase in period, FSC certified forest managers can choose to be audited against their current forest management standard or the new National Forest Management Standard.
+- During the phase in period, FSC certified forest managers must be audited against the new National Forest Management Standard.

-From the end of the 12 month phase in period, all certificate holders must be evaluated against the new standard.
+- From the end of the 12 month phase in period, all certificate holders and new applicants must be evaluated against the new standard.

 10 August 2020 - 18 months after the effective date

-18 months after the effective date all certificates issued on the basis of the old interim standards will be regarded invalid.
+- 18 months after the effective date all certificates issued to the interim standards (Principles and Criteria v4 Interim Standards) will be regarded invalid.
 By this time, all forest management certificates must have undergone an audit under the new standard.